-Melissa Rahn has nearly 15 years of professional experience working at the Capitol.
-Prior to joining the private sector and Fredrikson & Byron, Melissa worked for Minnesota House leadership on both the political and policy sides of the equation.
-She puts her extensive legislative and political background toward positive client results.
-She is valued by clients and elected officials for her unique perspective and insight.
+Melissa has nearly 15 years of professional experience working at the Capitol.
+Prior to joining the private sector, Melissa worked for Minnesota House leadership on both the political and policy sides of the equation.
+She puts her extensive legislative and political background toward positive client results and is valued for her unique perspective and insight.

 During her time as staff for the Minnesota Speaker of the House, Melissa advised on prominent initiatives that made up the legislative and electoral priorities of leadership.
 She worked with stakeholders to promote such initiatives inside the Capitol and in the public sphere.